LiuChXX/learning-based-mppi/README.md

 # learning-based-mppi
-A python implementation of a learning-based mppi on Gymnasium task Cart-Pole-v1.
+This is a python implementation of a learning-based mppi introduced in [Information Theoretic MPC for Model-Based Reinforcement Learning](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7989202) on Gymnasium task Cart-Pole-v1.